UT-Application-Development-Association/course-wiki/.github/ISSUE_TEMPLATE/post.md

 ---
 layout: post
-name: note template
+name: post template
-about: Template for creating a note
+about: Template for creating a post
 title: "[Note]"
 labels: ''
 assignees: ''